A Classic Safari reserved exclusively for your private group

 Your credit cards are about as useful in India as they are in San Francisco or Missoula, Montana.
 ATMs abound, as do currency exchanges, in your hotel and in towns and cities (Unlike many other countries, essentially has no black market in currency; the exchange rate as of this writing is .015 rupees to the dollar ).
 And if you want to make a small purchase, and you’re caught without rupees, your Travel Director will cheerfully float you a loan.

 We will walk you through this in our pre-trip materials (and over the phone or email) but you will need a visa (available online; visas can also be arranged through local Indian embassies and consulates.)
-Your passport should be valid at least six months beyond the length of your trip, and contain at lest two blank pages.
+Your passport should be valid at least six months beyond the length of your trip, and contain at least two blank pages.
 And you should always have a colour photocopy of your passports photo page and of your visa.

 It’s often said that “Just about everybody in India speaks English.”
 That’s one of the legacies of the British Raj: the country is richly supplied with excellent English language newspapers, television stations, and books, and, indeed, just about everybody speaks English—often extremely well.
 And if you want to chat with someone who isn’t fluent, your Travel Director/Ace Translator is close at hand.

 We devote 22 paragraphs to the question of cameras, lenses, filters, plug-ins, etc. in our pre-trip mailings.
-But the short answer is: India is a photographer’s paradise, and whether you’re an avid shutterbug or a snap-and-shooter, you won’t have to change your style.
+But the short answer is: India is a photographer’s paradise, and whether you’re an avid shutterbug or a smartphone snap-and-shooter, you won’t have to change your style.

 India is on a different electrical system than the US (220/240 volts and 50 cycles), and you’ll want to buy transformers or converters, about which we’ll send you detailed info and advice prior to your trip.
 With those in hand, you should have no problem using your various e-devices; these days most phone and cameras don’t need converters.
 (And, you’ll be glad to know, all our hotels provide no-hassle hair-dryers in their bathrooms.)